gagglepod/pausefordramaticeffect.com/src/content/s1-chapter3-bait.md

 ## Overview

-We meet Douglas Dire as he discovers a very interesting ring.
+Douglas investigates the strange sounds only to discover he is being watched.

 ## Play Now

-<audio id="player" controls type="audio/mpeg" src="https://op3.dev/e/storage.googleapis.com/storage.oncetold.net/80000001/20800001/pause-ch1-ring-2021-remaster.mp3">Your browser does not support the audio element.</audio>
+<audio id="player" controls type="audio/mpeg" src="https://op3.dev/e/storage.googleapis.com/storage.oncetold.net/80000001/20800004/pause-ch3-bait-2021-remaster.mp3">Your browser does not support the audio element.</audio>

 ## About the Show